 The menu on a cluster or host level provides the new option to ‘Import VMs’.
 Selecting this option opens a wizard to walk you through the import process.

 To import VMs from a remote vCenter Server, the source vCenter Server needs to be connected.
 The option to save the vCenter Server address helps with future migrations as you can just select previous saved vCenter Server instances.

 After successfully logging in to the remote vCenter Server, the migration batch is further configured.
 Either one VM or multiple VMs can be selected and migrated in one go.

 The rest of the wizard is similar to the Migrate option with XVM, as shown in the previous chapter.

-- Migrate VMs from an on-prem vSphere environment to VMC on AWS without the need for Hybrid Linked Mode (HLM) and additional configuration.
+- Migrate VMs from an on-prem vSphere environment to VMware Cloud on AWS without the need for Hybrid Linked Mode (HLM) and additional configuration.